Gradient Boosted Mixed Models: Flexible Estimation of Mean and Variance Components for Clustered Data

-We organize the remainder of the paper as follows.
-Section~\ref{sec:background} provides background and an overview of related work.
-Section~\ref{sec:model} introduces the GBMixed model, baseline form and heterogeneous variance form.
-Section~\ref{sec:boostingalg} describes the boosting algorithm, including initialization, gradient computation, base learner modeling and iterative updates for mean and variance components.
+The remainder of the paper is organized as follows.
+Section~\ref{sec:model} introduces the mixed effects model formulation, while Section~\ref{sec:boostingalg} describes the GBMixed framework and fitting algorithm.
+Section~\ref{sec:prediction-inference} discusses prediction, ITE estimation, uncertainty quantification, and model diagnostics.
 Section~\ref{sec:experiments} presents simulation experiments evaluating predictive performance, variance estimation, and inference for heterogeneous treatment effects.
-Section~\ref{sec:applications} presents real-world case studies on the Primary Biliary Cirrhosis (PBC) data from the Mayo clinic and the Panel Study of Income Dynamics (PSID) from the long-running U.S. household survey.
-Section~\ref{sec:discussion} concludes with a discussion, limitations, and directions for future work.
+Section~\ref{sec:applications} presents real-world case studies on the Primary Biliary Cirrhosis (PBC) data from the Mayo Clinic, and the Panel Study of Income Dynamics (PSID) from a long-running U.S. household survey.
+Finally, we offer some concluding remarks in Section~\ref{sec:Conclusion}.
 Additional implementation details, simulation diagnostics, and supplementary results are provided in the appendices.